arch-err/TryHackMe/Boxes/PWN101/README.md

 - Return to PLT
 - Playing with ROP

-#### Start the Machine

-If you feel you're ready to enter the land of pwn and pain click the Start Machine button to get started.
-Please allow around 5 minutes for all the challenges to become available.

 I hope you enjoy this room.
 Keep an eye out for more binary exploitation challenges in my next room.
 > [!IMPORTANT]
 > You're working with a Ubuntu 20.04 LTS VM, so there will be stack alignment issues, make sure to add a ret gadget to solve it.